PSUmodeling/Cycles/docs/index.md

 The `MIXING_EFFICIENCY` value specifies the mass fraction of the soil mineral and organic pools in each soil layer within the depth range of the operation that will be mixed together and redeposited in each soil layer.
 Pools that are mixed include clay and sand fractions, stabilized soil C and N, microbial biomass C and N, crop residue biomass and N, manure C and N, nitrate and ammonium, water content, and surface residues.
 The mixing efficiency will also flatten a fraction of the standing crop residue equal to the square root of the mixing efficiency.

+When using the `Burn_Residue` option, the `MIXING_EFFICIENCY` value specifies the fraction of aboveground residue that is burned.

 ##### `CROP_NAME`